-There is something you can do right now, that would have immediate positive effects on your attention and mood.
+There is something you can do right now, that would have immediate positive effects on your attentiveness and mood.
 And continuing to do it will protect you longitudinally from depression and even dementia.
 Dr. Wendy Suzuki is a neuroscientist at New York University and discusses this in depth.
 Our brains are the most complex structure known to all of humanity.
-Two areas are of particular interest: the prefrontal cortex which is involved in decision making, attention, and your personality.
+Two areas are of particular interest: the prefrontal cortex which is involved in decision making, cognitive abilities, and your personality.
 The other is the temporal lobe.
 Deep in that lobe is the hippocampus, which is involved in the ability to form and retain long-term memories.
 What is fascinating is that tiny structure, can make tiny moments, last a lifetime and change our brains for life.
 Memories that sit forever include things like our first kiss, the birth of our first born and more.

 Exercise has a truly powerful impact on the brain.